thehambeard/CinematicUnityExplorer-WOTR/README.md

 </p>

 <p align="center">
   🎥 Fork of the excellent UnityExplorer mod made by <a href="https://github.com/sinai-dev">sinai-dev</a> focused on providing tools for creating marketing material for Unity games.
-You can check out the fork features [here](#fork-features).
 </p>
 <p align="center">
-  To see the forks features I have worked on so far check out the <a href="#fork-features">Fork Features</a> section.
+  To see the forks features I have worked on so far check out the <a href="#features">Features</a> section.
 </p>
 <p align="center">
   ✔️ Supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono).